csaravanan2607/Figma/README.md

+# Ex09
-# Ex09 Event Registration Web Application
+# Event Registration Web Application
-## Date:07/11/23
+# Date :

 ## AIM:
 To design, develop and deploy a web application for event registration.